A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Statistical Model and Estimation

 \subsection{A Mixture Model for Edge Indicators in a Gene Network}

-A gene network can be represented by a weighted, undirected graph in which each node corresponds to a gene and each edge corresponds to a pair of genes which are `co-expressed', meaning that their expression levels are highly correlated.
+A gene network can be represented by a weighted, undirected graph in which each node corresponds to a gene and each edge corresponds to a pair of genes that are `co-expressed', meaning that their expression levels are highly correlated.
 The weights represent the strength of the connection between two genes, namely, their tendency to be co-expressed.
-Given normalized expression data of $G$ genes, our objective is to discover the network structure -- which of the $K=G(G-1)/2$ pairs are co-expressed.
-Our general strategy, as described in this section, is to associate with every putative edge in the complete graph with $G$ nodes, a latent indicator variable whose value (0 or 1) is determined by a statistical model.
+Given normalized expression data of $G$ genes, our objective is to discover the network structure, namely, which of the $K=G(G-1)/2$ pairs are co-expressed.
+Our general strategy is to associate with every putative edge in the complete graph with $G$ nodes, a latent indicator variable whose value (0 or 1) is determined by a statistical model.

 To start, we define the edge weights in terms of pairwise correlation coefficients.
 Let $\mathbf{x}_{g}$ be a vector of normalized expression levels for gene $g\in\{1,\ldots,G\}$ obtained from $N$ samples ($N>3$).
 Suppose that the true correlation coefficient between genes $m$ and $n$ is $\rho_{mn}$, and let $r_{mn}=corr(\mathbf{x}_{m}, \mathbf{x}_{n})$ be the observed correlation coefficient.
-Using Fisher's z-transformation, we obtain the estimated weight $w_{mn}=arctanh(r_{mn})$, which is approximately normally distributed, with mean $arctanh(\rho_{mn})$ and variance $\frac{1}{N-3}$.
+Using Fisher's Z transformation, we obtain the estimated weight $w_{mn}=arctanh(r_{mn})$, which is known to be approximately normally distributed, with mean $arctanh(\rho_{mn})$ and variance $\frac{1}{N-3}$.
 Let $E=\{e_{mn}\}$ be the set of true edges in the network.
 We assume that $G$ is large and that most pairs are not co-expressed, so the network is sparse: $|E| \ll K$.
 This assumption, along with asymptotic normality of $w_{mn}$, motivate our model choice.
-Specifically, we assume that the weights follow the so-called $L_2N$ mixture distribution in \cite{BarSchifano}. $L_2N$ is a three-component mixture model in which the `null' component follows a normal distribution with mean 0, representing the majority of pairs that have approximately zero correlation, and the tails (the `non-null' components, for pairs with strong positive/negative correlations) follow log-normal distributions:
+Specifically, we assume that the weights follow the so-called $L_2N$ mixture distribution in \citet{BarSchifano}. $L_2N$ is a three-component mixture model in which the `null' component follows a normal distribution with mean 0, representing the majority of pairs that have approximately zero correlation, and the tails (the `non-null' components, for pairs with strong positive/negative correlations) follow log-normal distributions: